-Background: I always enjoyed eating the rice pudding my maternal grandmother made as a kid, unfortunately her recipe was never passed down.
-After seeing an 18th century recipe from Amelia Simmons “American Cookery” on Jas.
-Townsend and Son, called “Poor Man’s Rice Pudding”, which is made differently than I’m used to (baked versus double boiler), I decided to give it a try with flavors and local ingredients we like.
+I always enjoyed eating the rice pudding Grandma Tate made when I was a kid, unfortunately, her recipe was never passed down.
+After seeing an 18th century “Poor Man’s Rice Pudding” from Amelia Simmons “American Cookery”, which doesn’t use a double boiler, I decided to give it a try with the flavors and local ingredients we like.

 4 oz jasmine rice uncooked